google/weather-tools/CONTRIBUTING.md

  - Make sure that both Dataflow and Cloud Storage are enabled on your Google Cloud Platform project.

- - Add a pre-push hook to your local client.
+ - Add a post-push hook to your local client.

 ```
-cp bin/pre-push .git/hooks/
+cp bin/post-push .git/hooks/
 ```

 ### Upgrades